 When you leverage this power effectively, you can significantly influence consumers’ purchasing behavior.

-Let’s have a look at the key elements of branding.
+Let’s have a look at the key elements of medical practice branding.
 A brand comprises positioning and a brand pyramid.

 Your brand’s positioning is the place your brand occupies in the minds of your target patients.
 To formulate your brand positioning, answer the following questions: